cadithealth/pyramid_describe/README.rst

 * ``filters`` : list(resolve-spec), default: null

-  Unlike the top-level `entries.filters` setting which filters individual entries as they get selected for rendering, the format-specific `filters` option is called on the entire data object before final rendering, and is very format-specific in what is made
+  Unlike the top-level `entry.filters` setting which filters individual entries as they get selected for rendering, the format-specific `filters` option is called on the entire data object before final rendering, and is very format-specific in what is made